Blaisorblade/pdbp.github.io/index.md

 #### **Extra programming capabilities**

  - in `FP`
-   - the amount of forms of the language is fixed.
+   - the set of forms of the language cannot be extended by adding extra forms.
  - in `PDBP`
-   - the type class `trait Program` can be extended by mixing-in extra `traits`'s.
+   - the capabilities of the type class `trait Program` can be extended by mixing-in extra `traits`'s.

 Extra programming capabilities can be added such as

  - state manipulation
  - failure handling
  - latency handling (using parallelism)
- - control handling (using delimited continuations)
+ - advanced control handling (using delimited continuations)
  - ...

+Note that `Program` already has basic control handling (using the capabilities of `Condition`).

 #### **I/O**

 Also programming capabilities can be added related to

- - input reading
+ - *input reading*
- - output writing
+ - *output writing*

  - in `FP`
-   - input and output are *effectful*, they *execute effects* in an *impure* way.
+   - input and output are *effectful*, they *execute I/O effects* in an *impure* way.
  - in `PDBP`
-   - input and output are *effectfree*, they *describe effects* in an *pure* way.
+   - input and output are *effectfree*, they *describe I/O effects* in an *pure* way.

 A program description involving I/O can be given
- - *effectfree* meanings for different *testing* purposes,
+ - effectfree meanings for different *testing* purposes,
- - *effectful* meanings for different *deployment* purposes.
+ - effectful meanings for different *deployment* purposes.
- -

 Of course, eventually, for being useful at all, application code using `PDBP` may need to execute I/O effects.
  - in `FP`
    - I/O effects are executed *in the middle of library code*.